 DOHaD summer course for trainees

-The Center for Developmental Health is offering a two day course on the science of Developmental Origins of Health and Disease (DOHaD).
+The Center for Developmental Health offers an annual two day course on the science of Developmental Origins of Health and Disease (DOHaD).
 The course is designed for graduate students, post-docs and early-career scientists interested in the long-term implications of fetal development.

 The Heart Beat